Transformers: Revenge of the Fallen (video game): PlayStation 2 and Wii

-Megatron unleashes the colossal Decepticon Devastator in Shanghai to retrieve another component of the Sun Harvester, but he is defeated by Optimus, who secures the component and gives it to NEST for safeguarding.
+Megatron unleashes the colossal Decepticon Devastator in Shanghai to retrieve another component of the Star Harvester, but he is defeated by Optimus, who secures the component and gives it to NEST for safeguarding.
 However, Bumblebee was captured by Starscream during the fight, and is used as bait to lure the Autobots to the Decepticon base, where Megatron intends to kill Optimus and obtain the final component of the Harvester - the Autobot Matrix of Leadership.
-While Megatron fights Optimus, Bumblebee escapes from his cell with the help of Jetfire, an old Decepticon and former servant of The Fallen who had also been imprisoned.
+While Megatron fights Optimus, Bumblebee escapes from his cell with the help of Jetfire, an old Decepticon and former servant of the Fallen who had also been imprisoned.
 Optimus is ultimately defeated by Megatron, who takes the Matrix from his body and leaves him to die.
 Before escaping, Bumblebee and Jetfire place the barely alive Optimus in an escape pod that takes him to Cairo, Egypt.
-Elsewhere, Megatron and Starscream attack a NEST base to retrieve the Sun Harvester component Devastator failed to obtain.
+Elsewhere, Megatron and Starscream attack a NEST base to retrieve the Star Harvester component Devastator failed to obtain.

 Jetfire attempts to stop the Decepticons and pursues them to Egypt, where he is shot down by Megatron.
 Though wounded, he is able to make his way to Optimus and save him from Starscream, at the cost of his own life.
-Before dying, Jetfire lends his wings and other parts to Optimus, restoring his power and giving him the means to stop The Fallen.
-Reuniting with the other Autobots, Optimus tells them to deal with the Decepticons guarding the Sun Harvester while he confronts The Fallen.
+Before dying, Jetfire lends his wings and other parts to Optimus, restoring his power and giving him the means to stop the Fallen.
+Reuniting with the other Autobots, Optimus tells them to deal with the Decepticons guarding the Star Harvester while he confronts the Fallen.
 Ironhide is able to destroy several Decepticon turrets before being attacked by Megatron.
-Optimus saves Ironhide and defeats Megatron, before battling The Fallen.
-He prevails once again, destroying both The Fallen and the Sun Harvester.
-Their forces defeated, Megatron and Starscream try to make their escape, but get sucked into a Space Bridge, which transports them to The Fallen's base.
-The game ends with the Autobots repairing the pyramid where the Sun Harvester was located, while Megatron and Starscream oversee the creation of a new Decepticon army.
+Optimus saves Ironhide and defeats Megatron, before battling the Fallen.
+He prevails once again, destroying both the Fallen and the Star Harvester.
+Their forces defeated, Megatron and Starscream try to make their escape, but get sucked into a Space Bridge, which transports them to the Fallen's base.
+The game ends with the Autobots repairing the pyramid where the Star Harvester was located, while Megatron and Starscream oversee the creation of a new Decepticon army.